 As more people are being paid to share their opinions about products online, the FTC wants to clarify when endorsements (a.k.a. opinions, product reviews, and recommendations) are made after a brand connects with the person sharing the endorsement.

 While the FTC has published endorsement guidelines, they can be vague.
 We want to help both brands and experts understand what the FTC is looking for, so we put together this expert-facing overview article to help make compliance easy.
-In addition, we've outlined more information below specific to product sampling campaigns.
+Also, we've shared more information below about product sampling campaigns.

 How experts will share their FTC disclosures